 In the midst of political chaos, ordinary and unconnected crises in people’s lives continued.
 On 12 June 1483, a sawyer from London named John Stokes took sanctuary at the parish church of St. Mary in Reading.
 Mid-June 1483 was a time of high drama in England: Stokes sought sanctuary just as Richard, duke of Gloucester, was executing a series of steps (arrests, executions, gaining custody of his inconvenient nephews) that led to his usurpation of the throne on 26 June.

 Stokes abjured the realm and was to leave the country by the port of Southampton.
-But – familiar story – he was caught in England about two years later, in Easter term 1484.
+But – familiar story – he was caught in England about a year later, in Easter term 1484.
 Evidently Richard III, a tumultuous year into his usurped possession of the throne, was not inclined to pardon a troublesome sawyer.
 Stokes was hanged for his felony and for his abjuration.

 TNA, KB 9/366, m.
 8